icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [UPI 101: The Basics](https://the-other-side.blog/upi-the-basics/) - “In this article, we will learn about India's Unified Payments Interface.
 A four-year-old payment scheme that has been accounting for 40-45% of digital payments across India.”

-- [20 years of payment processing problems](https://kaimi.io/en/2022/07/20-years-of-payment-processing-problems-en/) - A huge collection of everythings that went wrong, and still is, with payment APIs from the past 2 decades.
+- [20 years of payment processing problems](https://kaimi.io/en/2022/07/20-years-of-payment-processing-problems-en/) - A huge collection of everything that went wrong, and still is, with payment APIs from the past 2 decades.
 Any issue exposed in this article that gets unaddressed will end up as stolen money.

 - [The untold story of Stripe](https://www.wired.co.uk/article/stripe-payments-apple-amazon-facebook) - In which we learn that “once turnover hit a certain level, Paypal automatically put the business on a 21 to 60 day rolling reserve, meaning that up to 30 per cent of a company's revenue could be locked up for up to two months.”